From 28 June 2021 to 2 July 2021

 at the Pontifical Athenaeum Regina Apostolorum

 The 19th International Summer Course in Bioethics is organized by the School of Bioethics of the Pontifical Ateneo Regina Apostolorum.
 This course is offered for those who would like to have a greater comprehension of bioethics principles and different bioethical issues.
-After this introductory week on Bioethics from June 30 to July 5, the second week-long course from July 6-10 is a course for Update in Bioethics .
+After this introductory week on Bioethics from June 28 to July 2, the second week-long course from July 5-9 is a course for an Update in Bioethics.
 The summer course is sponsored by the UNESCO Chair in Bioethics and Human Rights.

 What can I do?
 What should I do?
 No human action can escape these questions.
 The answers to them are not always clear; moral choices are often not at all easy.
 Complex situations arise when we face suffering or when we have to make life-or-death choices.
 Other cases may be difficult only because they raise new questions for which we feel unprepared.